 - eManifest Portal

-- Flying trucks
+- Flying truck

 - Freight forwarder

-- Freight Remaining on Board (FROB)
+- Freight remaining on board (FROB)

 - House bill

 - A cargo control document submitted by a freight forwarder for shipments that have, or will be, deconsolidated from another cargo control document.

 - A Cargo Control Number (CCN) assigned to a transport document used for a portion of a consolidated shipment.
 It uniquely identifies cargo detailed on a house bill submission.
 The house bill number consists of the CBSA assigned identifier code followed by a unique reference number assigned by the freight forwarder.

 - (a) First 4 characters = CBSA assigned carrier code